gregfriedland/aml_browser/README.md

 ### AML data browser ###

 This repo implements the project specified at https://gist.github.com/lawrlee/f5ce3d91e6b6e4c0878a09134206f4aa It uses Django, sqlite, Django REST framework, ReactJS, and Semantic UI to provide a web application that allows browsing the AML data from the Cancer Genome Atlas dataset.
+In addition to the base requirements, it contains search box on the index page for searching for pations inside all fields (even hidden ones).

 #### Setup the server ####
 1. Setup your virtualenv and activate it